 Muse Art Therapy and Counselling’s owner Dawn Olson has over fifteen years’ experience leading psychotherapy and art therapy sessions for groups and individuals in Victoria, BC.
 While serving a wide range of clientele and therapeutic issues, Dawn specializes in helping women with depression, anxiety and relationship problems to live more meaningful and satisfying lives.

-Dawn’s credentials include registration with the BC Association of Clinical Counsellors and professional membership in both the Canadian and American Art Therapy Associations.
+Dawn’s credentials include registration with the BC Association of Clinical Counsellors and the Canadian Art Therapy Association.
 She holds a Master’s of Education degree in Counselling Psychology and a Post-Master’s certificate in Art Therapy.